 Easy Breakfast Casserole has hash browns, ham, cheese, and eggs.
 This hash brown breakfast casserole can be made overnight.
-Perfect for Christmas breakfast!
+Perfect for a Holiday breakfast!

 What makes this hash brown casserole easy?